Proximal ADMM for Nonconvex and Nonsmooth Optimization: Proximal ADMM

 \subsection{Algorithm}

-In this part, we introduce the proximal ADMM for solving problem \eqref{pp:problem template}.
-The proximal ADMM is a type of AL methods, depending on the AL technique to relax coupled constraints and then using the primal-dual scheme to update the variables.
-By associating the dual variables $\boldlambda \in \R^m$ with the coupled constraints \eqref{eq:1a}, we have the AL function for problem \eqref{pp:problem template}
+In this part, we introduce the proximal ADMM for solving problem \eqref{pp:problem template} in a distributed manner.
+The proximal ADMM is a type of AL methods that depend on the AL technique to relax constraints and employ the primal-dual scheme to update variables.
+By defining Lagrangian multipliers $\boldlambda \in \R^m$ for the coupled constraints \eqref{eq:1a}, we have the AL function for problem \eqref{pp:problem template}

 where $F(\x) = g(\x) + \sum_{i =1}^N f_i(\x_i)$ and $\rho$ is the penalty parameter.